What Is C-PTSD? Understanding Complex Trauma, Relational Wounds & the Path to Healing

 • Build self-compassion so you can quiet the inner critic and rewrite old narratives

-You may have thought this was just your personality: sensitive, anxious, overachieving, “too much” or “not enough.”
+You may have spent years thinking this was just your personality - anxious, sensitive, overachieving, hard to love.

 About The Author